Cornerstone of Southern California, Celebrating 40 Years

 • your support network

 Given these variables, the rewiring process may take weeks or months to reverse the damage caused by alcohol or drug misuse and return your brain to full health.
-However, by attending an addiction treatment center and following a program designed to improve brain health, you can speed up and help the process.
+Your brain can recover from addiction.
+Attending an addiction treatment center and following a program designed to improve brain recovery after addiction can speed up and help the process.

 One study using magnetic resonance imaging showed that dopamine transporter levels returned to near-normal levels after 14 months of abstinence.
 The study looked at the brains of those who abused methamphetamines, but more research is needed on other drugs and alcohol.